alexhernandezgarcia/alexhernandezgarcia.github.io/slides/yb-retreat-oct23.md

 --

-> "Hypotheses become knowledge when they are subjected to scrutiny from diverse perspectives, especially by those with diverse beliefs and values."
+> "The knowledge and culture of a class society reflect the interests of its ruling class."

 --

 > "Societies in which one race or sex (or one race-sex combination) is dominant generally distribute their resources disproportionally."

+--

+> "Hypotheses become knowledge when they are subjected to scrutiny from diverse perspectives, especially by those with diverse beliefs and values."

 ---